openstack-archive/docs-specs/specs/kilo/training-guides-osbash-color.rst

 * Easier to debug
 * Better understanding of sequence of events while running the scripts
 * Adds color code to different types of messages eg. error, warning messages
-* Adds to the asthetics when running scripts
+* Adds to the aesthetics when running scripts

 Problem description
 ===================